This project explains how to fix a sagging exterior door by adjusting the door hinge setback in the door jamb.

 - The door frame was out of square (i.e. slightly slanted)

 Some years later I figure out why the door frame was out of square: The front porch foundation was settling, which caused the porch roof to sag and stress the wall, pulling the door frame out of square.
 The fix was to raise the porch foundation with helical piers.

 Out of Square Door Frame

-The door was sagging because the door frame was out of square, caused by minor setting of the house foundation over the past 8 years.
+The door was sagging because the door frame was out of square, caused by (what I thought at the time) minor setting of the house foundation over the past 8 years.
 To fix the problem, I could either tear out the entire door frame and install a new door with two side lights (small windows on each side of the door) which would be expensive, or I could reset the middle and top door hinge mortises to compensate for the out-of-square frame and be done in 30 minutes.

 Other Causes for a Sagging Door